jcpassieux/pyxel/README.md

 # pyxel
 >**py**thon library for e**x**perimental mechanics using finite **el**ements

-**pyxel** is an open-source Finite Element (FE) Digital Image Correlation (DIC) library for experimental mechanics application.
+**pyxel** is an open-source Finite Element (FE) Digital Image/Volume Correlation (DIC/DVC) library for experimental mechanics application.
 It is freely available for research and teaching.
-It is based on `numpy`, `scipy` and `matplotlib`

 <p align="center">
   <img src="https://github.com/jcpassieux/pyxel/blob/master/pyxel.png" width="150" title="hover text">
 </p>

-In its present form, it is restricted to 2D-DIC.
-Stereo (SDIC) and Digital Volume Correlation (DVC) will be updated later.
+In its present form, it is restricted to 2D-DIC and 3D-DVC.
+Stereo (SDIC) will be updated later.
 The gray level conservation problem is written in the physical space.
 It relies on camera models (which must be calibrated) and on a dedicated quadrature rule in the FE mesh space.
-Considering only 2D-DIC and front-parallel camera settings, the implemented camera model is a simplified pinhole model (including only 4 parameters: 2 translations, 1 rotation and the focal length).
+Considering front-parallel camera settings, the implemented camera model is a simplified pinhole model (including only 4 parameters 2D: 2 translations, 1 rotation and the focal length and 7 parameters in 3D: focal length, 3 rotations, 3 translations) .
 More complex camera models (including distorsions) could easily be implemented within this framework (next update?).
-The library natively includes linear and quadratic triangles and quadrilateral elements.
+The library natively includes linear and quadratic triangles, quadrilateral, tetraedral, hexaedral elements.
 The library also exports the results in different format such that the measurements can be post-processed ether with MatPlotLib or using Paraview.

 1. SCRIPT FILE
     - pyxel is a library.
 For each testcase, a script file must be written.